Drummingcoder/Chess-clock-arduino/README.md

 Things to add:
 - Add a centisecond display (v1.0 only)
 - Blinking minutes or seconds when setting up
-- Time difference on LED display (v2.0 only)
 - End game early using Pause menu and increment game counter accordingly
 - Ending buzzer melody?
-- Ability to add or subtract time during a game while in the Pause menu
+- Ability to add or subtract time during a game while in the Pause menu (in progress)
 - Better time handling using millis(), using delay() for now
-- Some way to display PST time???

 Added:
 - Option to use previous time settings or not when setting up (Player 1 (white) or left button for YES, Player 2 (Black) or right button for NO)